Theme Aspect Argumentation Model for Handling Fallacies: Formal Fallacy Identification:

-In this section, we go through various fallacies qualitatively compiled in \cite{Walton08} and others, and identify which normal form may detect them as fallacies.
+In this section, we go through various fallacies qualitatively compiled by \citep{Walton08} and others and identify which normal forms may detect them as fallacies.
 This section should make it clear that the rather small set of constraints can achieve a formally rigorous classification of a number of fallacies, addressing some difficulties that informal classification encounters.
-The core issue is that there is often not precise enough set of conditions to identify a fallacy as this fallacy or that fallacy, giving rise to some paradox that fallacy classification itself may be fallacious.
-Formal classification is an attempt to come out of the paradox by making everything formally precise.
-Further, it seems to generate resembling fallacy groups more compactly, as can be garnered from \mbox{Table \ref{tbl_families_of_fallacies}} summarising fallacy groups and thematic and referencing issues they present.
+The core issue is that there is often not a precise enough set of conditions to identify a fallacy as this fallacy or that fallacy, giving rise to the paradox that fallacy classification itself may be fallacious.
+Formal classification is an attempt to come out of the paradox by making every condition explicit.
+It should also lead to coordinated neuro-symbolic research on fallacy classification for identifying the right balance of logic and statistics.

+As can be garnered from \mbox{Table \ref{tbl_families_of_fallacies}} summarising fallacy groups and thematic and referencing issues they present, formal classification seems to categorise resembling fallacies more compactly.
 For how to read the table, a cross sign indicates that some specific examples of the fallacy can be identified as a fallacy with the marked constraint, for the reason that they fail to satisfy it.
-For example, the fear appeal fallacy group has a cross sign for \pmb{Core}, and this tells that some example of the group is a \pmb{Core}-fallacy.\footnote{Since informal classification is by definition informal, it is not possible to draw a conclusion that every example in the fallacy group is an $\alpha$-fallacy (for some $\alpha$), just as we cannot tell precisely what a truth is unless everything about a framework in which the truth is discussed is rigorously defined first \cite{Kant08,Tarski56}.}
+For example, the fear appeal fallacy group has a cross sign for \pmb{Core}, and this tells that some example of the group is a \pmb{Core}-fallacy.\footnote{Since informal classification is by definition informal, it is not possible to draw a conclusion that every example in the fallacy group is an $\alpha$-fallacy (for some $\alpha$), just as we cannot tell precisely what a truth is unless everything about a framework in which the truth is discussed is rigorously defined first \citep{Kant08,Tarski56}.}

-Below, we describe what fallacies these in this table are.
-While we do not give an example to all of them, we do for selected ones of them.
+Below, we describe what kinds of fallacies these are.
+While we do not give an example to all of them due to similarities, we do for selected ones of them.
 These are largely informal fallacies.
 We look at more logical fallacies later.\\